This method uses a mitered joint frame and spline for attaching the film.

 Click here to see a short video on measuring your window.

 If you see any separation between the moldings and the jamb, especially in older homes, take several measurements (i.e. top, middle and bottom, or left, center, and right).
 Because a tape measure curves at the corners and throws the measurements off, use a card to help you get an exact measurement.
 Add the card’s measurement to the number on the tape measure where it intersects the card.
+Even easier is to measure to one side and make a mark at 10″, then measure the other side to the mark and add 10″.

 If the window isn’t quite square, the 1/2″ foam tape around the window panel will make up for some of the discrepancies.
 If the measurements are within 1/8″ of each other, use the median measurement.